-Ability Action Australia’s NDIS registered and approved Exercise Physiology services use the power of exercise to help the body and the mind
+Ability Action Australia’s NDIS registered Exercise Physiology service uses the power of exercise to help your body and mind.

-Our dedicated and experienced team of NDIS registered Exercise Physiologists tailor exercise programs for NDIS participants.
-We will provide you with the tools to self-manage your condition and improve your quality of health and life through our NDIS approved Exercise Physiology service.
+Our experienced team of Exercise Physiologists (EPs) will provide you with a customised exercise program, giving you the tools to self-manage your condition and improve your quality of life.

 - Improved mental health, wellbeing and self-esteem